tonymaibox/tonymaibox.github.io/_posts/2016-07-30-Thought-class.md

 Over the course of my coding journeys, I hope I can return to this class and re-define, re-factor, and re-vise it.
 Maybe, this will also serve as a re-minder of who and what I am: forever a learner, a student.

+Please comment below or anywhere and help me grow as a learner.
+Thanks!